Troublesome Topic: HOW MANY GIFTS DID THE WISE MEN BRING?

 1: “on coming to the house”

-By now things had calmed down in the town of Bethlehem and most of those who had travelled there to be registered had returned home.
-We do not know if this was the house of relatives, or their own small home, or that of strangers, an abandoned house, or a fixed-up cave.
-It seems unimportant because the text does not mention it.
-All we know is that it was no longer a stable, or no longer just a stable, for Joseph had fixed it up to feel more like a home.
-The same holds true for the theory that it was a cave or outcropping of rock, Joseph could have fixed it up so it now looked almost like a house.
+All we know is that it was no longer just a stable.
 We should not quickly dismiss the words of the early church fathers, several of whom state that the wise men visited Jesus in a cave.
-I like the outcropping idea because it can be called a cave but it would have allowed Joseph quite a bit of freedom to build within it a structure which would cause Matthew to call it a house, thus reconciling the account of Matthew with the words of the early church fathers.
+I like the idea of a cave with a large opening because it would have allowed Joseph the freedom to build across the front of it, a facade which would cause Matthew to call it a house, thus reconciling the account of Matthew with the words of the early church fathers.

 While there are many things we do not know, we can be confident that in those days, when someone suffered rejection, it was usually permanent and complete.
 In a small town like Bethlehem, which was proud of its heritage as the place of David’s birth, everyone would join in that rejection so as to not also become victims of the same.
 Therefore, it is a safe assumption to think that the same rejection which meant Mary was not given an acceptable or normal place to deliver her child was the same rejection which meant Joseph was not able to find a house for them to live in.
 He was forced to fix up that original place they had found, whether it was a stable or a cave or an outcropping.
 In God’s wisdom, Joseph had the skills to do just that.